 How to apply

-Applications for 2019-2020 Spectrum Scholars will soon become available.
+Applications for 2019-2020 Spectrum Scholars are now available.
 Before being admitted to Spectrum Scholars, students must be admitted to the University of Delaware undergraduate program with an intention of majoring in Computer & Information Sciences or Electrical & Computer Engineering.
-We will begin reviewing applications in January 2019.
-Interviews will be required before admission..
+Interviews will be required before admission.

 Interested in becoming a mentor or coach to Spectrum Scholars?
 Please contact Kerry Pini at email@example.com.

 Are you faculty or a staff member who would like more information on how to support students with autism?
-Please contact Brian Freedman at 302-831-4688 or email@example.com.
+Please contact Wes Garton at 302-831-7550 or firstname.lastname@example.org.